guyfridge/Infra-Optimization/README.md

 ```
 2. Change to the newly created directory
 `cd learn-terraform-provision-gke-cluster`
-3. Edit the terraform.tfvars file with your Google Cloud project_id and region value
+3. Edit the terraform.tfvars file with your Google Cloud project_id and region value.
+This file specifies the Google Cloud Project where the resources will be deployed and also determines what region the VMs/nodes in the cluster will be using.
 ```
 # terraform.tfvars
 project_id = "sl-capstone-project"